 They each offer and accept the same types of tickets across the network.
 So the ticket you buy on a city bus is therefore also valid for completing your journey on a tram or underground train.

 IMPORTANT: This only true as long as you remain within the zone for which the ticket is valid.
-If you’re caught venturing outside of this zone, you could be fined).
+The maps of the transit system at bus and tram stops and train stations will display the zones and each station within them.

 When you buy a single ticket, it is typically valid for a 60 or 90 minute period and you are free to use any type of public transport available within the network to complete your journey.